Sir Thomas (horse): 1789: four-year-old season

 Sir Thomas reappeared as a four-year-old in the Jockey Stakes over the four-mile Beacon Course at Newmarket on 28 April.
 Eleven of the thirteen entries were withdrawn and Sir Thomas won at odds of 1/10 from his only remaining opponent, Lord Derby's horse Director.
 On the following day the Prince collected a 25 guinea forfeit when Lord Grosvenor withdrew his colt by Justice from a match against Sir Thomas.
-Two day later Sir Thomas was one of five runners for the Claret Stakes over the Beacon Course.
+Two days later, Sir Thomas was one of five runners for the Claret Stakes over the Beacon Course.
 He finished second to the Duke of Bedford's Grey Diomed, the odds on favourite, with Aurelius finishing last.
 At the next Newmarket meeting on 13 May, Sir Thomas started the 6/4 favourite for the Jockey Club Plate over the Round Course.
 He finished third of the six runners behind the Duke of Bedford's Cardock.

 In late summer, Sir Thomas was sent north for two races at York.
 On 22 August he started 4/6 favourite for a 100 guinea Sweepstakes and won from Mr Hutchinson's colt by Alfred and three others.
 Five days later, Sir Thomas ran a 100 guinea match race against Lord Fitzwilliam's Snip.
 Carrying sixteen pounds more than his opponent, he won the one mile race at odds of 1/2.

 During 1789 he was reported to have won one other race at Newmarket with a prize of 140 guineas.